SoyDavs/Milestones/README.md

 ## Usage

-1. Edit the `config.yml` file to define milestones and rewards.
+1. Edit the `config.yml` file to define Milestoness and rewards.
 2. Reload the plugin using `/reload`.
-3. Players will automatically receive rewards when they meet the milestone conditions.
+3. Players will automatically receive rewards when they meet the Milestones conditions.

 ## License